Liquid Marbles

 ‘Hydrophobic’ is usually taken to mean ‘water-fearing’, but hydrophobic grains stick to the surface of water.
 If the grains forming a hydrophobic surface are loose, rather than fixed, a droplet of water rolling across the surface will become encapsulated by the grains.
 This is known as a liquid marble can be formed in which a ‘ball’ of water is encased in a granular coating.
 A droplet of water rolling across the surface becomes encapsulated by the grains., as illustrated schematically in the image below.

-Liquid marbles are completely mobile and rolls freely on solid (and water) surfaces, as seen below.
+Liquid marbles are completely mobile and roll freely on solid (and water) surfaces, as seen below.

 A liquid ‘marble’ rolling across a surface.
 (Courtesy Professor David Quéré).